Kondagaon: Background

 Kondagaon lies on the NH 30 highway and can be reached from either Raipur or Jagdalpur.
 Frequent bus services are available to Kondagaon from Raipur and Jagdalpur.
 The nearest railway station is Jagdalpur.
 A Helicopter strip was temporarily constructed in the playground adjacent to the government college campus, which is occasionally used in Kondagaon.

 The town is known for the foodies, being migrants and settlers from various parts of India including the south and the north.
-Lala hotel is the oldest hotel in the city operating through post independence era when kondagaon was as much of a small city.
-Kondagaon is situated on banks of river Narangi.
+Lala Hotel is the oldest hotel in the city, operating through the post-independence era when Kondagaon was as much of a small city.
+Kondagaon is situated on banks of the river Narangi.

 Industries

-Art and Craft
+Art and craft

-The Bell Metal Craft practiced by most of the craftsmen in the town and the adjacent villages is a form of almost extinct wax sculpting art.
-Some of the celebrated craftsmen of the bell-metal art forms are late Dr. Jaidev Baghel (a national awardee), Sushil Sakhuja, Sukchand, Suresh Baghmare etc.
+The bell metal craft practiced by most of the craftsmen in the town and the adjacent villages is a form of almost extinct wax sculpting art.
+Some of the celebrated craftsmen of the bell-metal art forms are the late Dr. Jaidev Baghel (a national awardee), Sushil Sakhuja, Sukchand, and Suresh Baghmare.

 The government endow various schemes and policies to promote these art forms and artisans including sponsoring a select few second or third generation artisans for training in the national institute of design, enabling them to keep abreast with the trends and also widening the scope of their art forms.

 Timber

-Kondagaon is famous for timber mills too, as the division hosts one of the largest forest division in the Indian subcontinent.
+Kondagaon is famous for timber mills, as the division hosts one of the largest forest division in the Indian subcontinent.

 Tourism

-A couple of hillocks that skirts the eastern outskirts of the town (Kondagaon) have been revamped as a tourist park by the forest department.
-The park would host relocated common wild animals and fowls of the Bastar region.
-The major part of the hill is turned into recreational zone.
+A couple of hillocks that skirt the eastern outskirts of the town (Kondagaon) have been revamped as a tourist park by the forest department.
+The park would host relocated common wild animals and fowl of the Bastar region.
+Most of the hill has been turned into a recreational zone.

-The Coconut development board located in southern frills of the town is a central government coconut development farm, sprawling across acres of coconut and assorted plantation.
+The Coconut Development Board located in the southern frills of the town is a central government coconut development farm, sprawling across acres of coconut and assorted plantations.

-In the Keshkal block of district Kondagaon, more a dozen of waterfalls and few caves have been found out a couple of years ago.
+In the Keshkal block of district Kondagaon there are more a dozen of waterfalls and few caves.
 Some of the known waterfalls, caves, valleys and archeological sites are: